-Welcome to the home page for the Wisconsin First Detector Network (WIFDN)
+Welcome to the Wisconsin First Detector Network!

 Invasive species are considered to be the number two threat to biodiversity, second only to habitat loss.
 The effects of invasive species are increasingly evident on Wisconsin’s landscape.
 Despite efforts by federal and state agencies, non-native insects, plants and diseases continue to establish and spread throughout our state, impacting our economy and environment.
-While some of these pests are here to stay, many others have not yet been found in Wisconsin, still more are found at low enough levels that eradication may be a possibility.
+While some of these pests are here to stay, many others have not yet been found in Wisconsin, and still more are found at low enough levels that eradication may be possible.
 Efforts to prevent new introductions and to identify new infestations before they become well established are the best way to ensure the survival of many of Wisconsin’s iconic plants, animals, and ecosystems.

 Consider becoming a First Detector and help improve our network to minimize the impact and spread of invasive species in Wisconsin.